andrewc26/P2Wildcats/README.md

 # Scrum Project Board
 https://github.com/andrewc26/P2Wildcats/projects/1

-Project Board keeps log of what is in progress, what has been asigned, and what has been completed and ready to push to github or onto rasberry pi.
+The project Board keeps log of what is in progress, what has been asigned, and what has been completed and ready to push to github or onto rasberry pi.
-Project Board helps keep track of whos job it is for certian tasks in order to make sure all group is working and getting the job done by the deadline.
+It helps keep track of whos job it is for certian tasks in order to make sure all group is working and getting the job done by the deadline.

 # Project Plan
 https://docs.google.com/document/d/1SOJ9NIcBcs_JgxbmhQpfNp5UvPgIRAXqdzKQGvdFSLw/edit#
+The project plan is where our group brainstorms and plans out ideas to improve or add to our project.

 # Journals
 Andrew and Travis Journal Link: